Tool Time and The Real Skinny with Absolute Must Haves

 As I mentioned above, they sell some very reasonably priced packages that have various drill bits and driver bits together with several sizes in each.
 This would be a good choice especially if you are a beginner.
 It is an inexpensive way to determine which brand you prefer etc.

-4. You must have Glue as a beginner, and you will most likely continue to use it throughout your building experiences.
-I have used quite a few and they are all pretty similar to me, to be perfectly honest, except for Gorilla Glue, which I have found to have a shorter drying time (which I love)!
-None are the 'crazier than whatever' bond that they claim to be.
+4. You must have Glue regardless of your skill level, and you will most likely continue to use it throughout your building experiences.
+I have used quite a few and they are all pretty similar to me, to be perfectly honest, none are the ‘crazier than whatever’ bond that they claim to be.
 Just keep that in mind and buy the one you can afford.
 I attempt to design my plans without relying on the glue for stability, though it definitely aids in a stronger joint without doubt and it allows for an ease of constructing, since it helps hold things together while you are trying to fasten them.

 Which brings us to the next item you absolutely must have in my opinion.
 There are ways around this next step, but honestly, bite the bullet and buy some clamps and you will not have to worry much about whether you are squared up or not.